 Upper Slaughter hotels

-When it comes to Upper Slaughter accommodation, you’re really only talking about one place: The Lords of the Manor.
+When it comes to Upper Slaughter accommodation, I really only need to write about one place: The Lords of the Manor.

 This iconic 17th-century Cotswold stone building really lives up to its manor name.
 It has been one of the most appealing Cotswolds hotels since it became a hotel in the 1960s.

-Furnished with antique items and artworks, in a peaceful spot surrounded by eight acres of beautifully manicured lawn gardens, you’ll find it hard to leave.
+Furnished with antique items and artworks, in a peaceful spot surrounded by eight acres of beautifully manicured lawn gardens, I suspect that you’ll find it hard to leave!

 The Lords of the Manor in Upper Slaughter boasts 26 bedrooms, each of which is unique.
 Every bedroom offers period charm balanced with modern comfort.

-For the highest level of comfort and luxury, choose one of the Lords Rooms with their clawfoot baths.
+For the highest level of comfort and luxury, I’d recommend choosing one of the Lords Rooms with their clawfoot baths.

 Perfect for a decadent soak after an Upper Slaughter walk – as is their lounge area where you can unwind with a good book.